The main proposal deadline for AAT time in Semester 14A (February 2014 - July 2014) is:

-Before applying, you should check the current status and availability of all AAT instruments.
+Before applying, you should check the current status and availability of all AAT instruments, and the existing commitments to long-term and large programs.
 If you want more information on the AAO's instruments then you should look at the instrumentation pages.
 There are also various visitor instruments which can be used by arrangement with their owners, and subject to the approval of the AAO Director.
 You should note that some of these have special requirements, such as peculiar cryogens for example, which the AAO does not itself provide.
 You will need to make provision for such materials yourself in collaboration with the owners where required.
 If you plan to bring your own instrument and have not previously done so then you should read these guidelines before applying.

 All applicants are required to add on a 33% allowance for bad weather to the total time you estimate you will need to reach the desired signal-to-noise, plus readout, slewing, and acquisition time.
 AAO staff astronomers will derive their own estimate, then apply this same 33% factor in their technical assessment for ATAC.

 Applications to ATAC for override projects will also be considered.
 These may, for example, represent observations of targets of opportunity, or short monitoring observations of known sources at specific epochs.
 Special rules apply to projects requesting override status, as well as those seeking Long Term status.
-Applications for Large Observing Programs (i.e. those requiring 50 nights or more, possibly over several semesters) are currently being solicited for AAOmega, SPIRAL, UCLES and IRIS2.
-Details are available at http://www.aao.gov.au/AAO/astro/Large_Programs_RfP_13B.pdf.
-Those interested in proposing a Large Observing Program using HERMES are requested to submit a proposal for a pilot survey to be carried out in semester 13B.
-AAO expects to commission HERMES in semester 13A, and it is available in semester 13B in "shared-risk" mode.
+Applications for Large Observing Programs (i.e. those requiring 50 nights or more, possibly over several semesters) are currently being solicited for all facility instruments: AAOmega, SPIRAL, UCLES, IRIS2 and HERMES.
+Details for the Semester 14A Large Programs proposal call are available at http://www.aao.gov.au/AAO/astro/Large_Programs_RfP_14A.pdf.

 No special separate allocation of telescope time is made to AAO staff, though 10% is reserved for use at the Director's discretion.
 This is mainly used for instrument testing and commissioning, maintenance and engineering work, and to pay back any programs which lose significant amounts of observing time due to instrument failure.